boostorg/mysql/README.md

 has a bunch of dependencies, we suggest you use CMake to pull them in as you build your application.

-Download MySQL-Asio and make it available to your CMake script (we suggest you use CMake's FetchContent module to do this), and then call add_subdirectory() on the MySQL-Asio root directory.
+Download Boost.MySQL and make it available to your CMake script (we suggest you use CMake's FetchContent module to do this), and then call add_subdirectory() on the Boost.MySQL root directory.
 This will look for all the required dependencies.

 Finally, link your target against the **mysql_asio** interface library, and you will be done!